ryanatkn/cosmicplayground/README.md

   See [the asset credits](docs/assets.md) and [contributors](docs/contributors.md) for more.
-  I'm not sure what contributions I'll solicit yet, but if you have something cool in mind please do let me know!
+  I'm not sure what contributions I'll solicit yet, but if you have something cool in mind please share!
 - email [cosmicplayground.org@gmail.com](mailto:cosmicplayground.org@gmail.com)
 - donate on [Patreon](https://patreon.com/ryanatkn)
 - [cosmicplayground.org](https://cosmicplayground.org)